 For example, an organisation backing up 500GB to tape daily (Mon-Fri) with 2-week retention will need a minimum of 11 LTO4 tapes and the appropriate facility to store them (securely and off-site).
 If the same organisation changes its retention period to 4-weeks, then the number of tapes increases as will the cost associated with storing them securely off-site.

 This is not only the case with tape or on-site based deployments, some cloud based backup services will charge based on the total data (Gigabytes/Terabytes) stored and the longer data is retained the higher this number will become, causing an increase in cost over time.

 Why having suitable retention is important despite cost

-The idea of increased cost could be off putting to some organizations but the benefit is increased security and compliance.
+The idea of increased cost could be off putting to some organisations but the benefit is increased security and compliance.
 As data is managed through the data lifecycle, its relative importance will be decided.
-This will help organizations decide how long the data should be retained for.
+This will help organisations decide how long the data should be retained for.
 The importance of data may be the difference between the data being retained via backup or archived to longer-term storage.

 Although short-term retention may be suitable to recover data in the event of a disaster or the need to do a full restore, such as a Ransomware recovery.
 Individual file restores or restores for audit and compliance purposes may not be.

 Different states and industries have their own compliance regulations around retention, organisations need to have the flexibility in their backup solutions to be able to adhere to these.

 Advantages of cloud based solutions for long-term retention

 Typically, cloud backup solutions offer a minimum of 14-day retention, and have the ability to more easily amend retention periods to meet an organisation’s requirements, all without the need to buy additional storage hardware.